nachokhan/pstruc/CONTRIBUTING.md

 ### 🐞 Reporting Issues

 - **Check Existing Issues**: Before creating a new issue, please check if it's already reported.
-Use the search bar at the top of the [issues page](https://github.com/nachokhan/project-structure/issues) SEMI_HERE
+Use the search bar at the top of the [issues page](https://github.com/nachokhan/project-structure/issues) :

 - **Provide Detailed Information**: When reporting issues, include as much detail as possible.
-Use this template to help you SEMI_HERE
+Use this template to help you :

   ```
   Title: Short, descriptive title